 What makes a chisel fine?
 Well, for every woodworking, there is a kind of chisel available.
 For dovetailing, there are bevel edge chisels.
 The corner edges of the bevel edge are sharper than standard chisels.
 The feature enables you to cut tight and precise joints.

-For dovetailing, our analysis shows that it works excellent with softer steel and short blades.
+For dovetailing, my analysis shows that it works excellent with softer steel and short blades.
 The high carbon steel is usually the softer blades.
 Softer blades allow you to sharp it swiftly.
 For dovetailing, you might need up to mark sharp blades.

 The shorter blades usually offer more strength in less force.
 You can use a suitable butt chisel for dovetailing too.
 Butt chisels have a short blade and allow you to hit it with a mallet.
 This will assist you significantly in cutting sharply.